 Education & Evaluation

-Each morning (except Wednesdays) a morning report conference is held where the CTU teams present and discuss recent admissions.
+Each Monday, Tuesday and Thursday a report conference is held where the CTU teams present and discuss recent admissions.
 These conferences are moderated by members of the faculty with a special interest in teaching.

 Academic Half Days

-On Wednesday afternoons (from 1 to 4pm) ALL residents attend their academic half day which consists of a schedule of core general internal medicine topics provided by each specialty.
+On Wednesday afternoons, all residents attend their academic half day which consists of a schedule of core general internal medicine topics provided by each specialty.

 Core Medicine Rounds